puppetlabs-toy-chest/puppet-quest-guide/quests/forge_modules.md

 Here, create a new `cowsay::webserver` class.
 This will wrap the main Apache class along with the Apache PHP module class that will configure your server to handle PHP content.
-(If you're wondering how you would have known to include this `apache::mod::php` class, take a look back at the [documentation](https://forge.puppet.com/puppetlabs/apache#classes-apachemodmodule-name) on the Forge page.)
+(If you're wondering how you could have known to include this `apache::mod::php` class, take a look back at the [documentation](https://forge.puppet.com/puppetlabs/apache#classes-apachemodmodule-name) on the Forge page.)